What is Thumb CMC (Basal Joint) Arthritis?

 Causes

-There is still much that is unknown about what causes thumb CMC osteoarthritis.
-Genetic and hormonal factors are thought to play a role.
-Certain forceful repetitive “pinching” activities may either contribute to or aggravate the CMC arthritis
+There is still a lot unknown about what causes thumb CMC osteoarthritis.
+Genetic and hormonal factors play a role.
+Certain forceful repetitive “pinching” activities may either contribute to or aggravate CMC arthritis.

 - Genetic, hormonal